 Ingredients:

-2 - 3 lbs. pork shoulder blade roast
+• 2 - 3 pounds pork shoulder blade roast

 Method:

-Transfer pork to a plate, reserving sauce in slow cooker.
-Cool slightly.
+4. Transfer pork to a plate, reserving sauce in slow cooker.
+Skim off oil/fat coming to the top.

+5. Cool pork slightly.
 Using two forks, shred pork into bite sized pieces.
-Return to slow cooker, mixing with sauce and keep warm.
+Return to slow cooker, mixing with sauce.
+Stir in 1/4 - 1/2 cup BBQ sauce, according to taste, if desired.
+Keep warm to serve.

 Serving suggestion: Serve on large buns with coleslaw and baked beans.